rwieruch/blog_robinwieruch_content/blog/react-table-select/index.md

 );
 ```

-By using the selection options, we can enforce a **row select only by checkbox** and not row click too:
+By using the selection options, we can enforce a **row select only by checkbox** and not by row click too:

 ```javascript{5,16}
 import {